 In addition to the associated impacts created by some fuelbreak installations, there are usually impacts on wildlife, unique vegetation, and, in some cases, to the watershed cover as deep-rooted chaparral species are replaced by shallow-rooted grasses.
-Fuelbreaks are costly to install, require expensive maintenance to insure their success during a wildfire, and design of the residential development rather than in the natural resource.
+Fuelbreaks are costly to install, require expensive maintenance to insure their success during a wildfire, and offer protection primarily to structures with direct exposure to the wildland.
+This inequity in protection versus installation/maintenance costs represents a very important point regarding the natural resource/urban development interface conflict.

-Fire prevention measures to reduce the level of risk to structures with wildland exposure must be developed within the
+Fire prevention measures to reduce the level of risk to structures with wildland exposure must be developed within the design of the residential development rather than in the natural resource.